grei-ufc/pade/docs/user/behaviours-and-messages/api/behaviours.types.md

     This class models the sequential-compound behaviours in PADE.

     SequentialBehaviour models a sequential-compound behaviour.
 This
-    classe adds other non-compound behaviours (like OneShotBehaviour or SimpleBehaviour) as sub-behaviours, and performs them sequentially.
+    classe adds SimpleBehaviour and its subclasses as sub-behaviours, and execute them sequentially.
 The execution order is defined as the sub-behavious are added.
 No overrides are required for this class.

-    ##### Attributes

-      - **`_subbehaviours`** : `list`
-        The list of added subbehaviours.

     ##### Parameters